-The benefits provided by Act 132 and Act 216 will be available only to the first seller and corresponding first buyer of each qualified property, and will not apply to any acquirer in a subsequent transfer, even if it takes place before June 30, 2013.
+The benefits provided by Act 132 and Act 216 will be available only to the first seller and corresponding first buyer of each new construction unit or qualified property, and will not apply to any acquirer in a subsequent transfer, even if it takes place before June 30, 2013.
 Also, the benefits will not apply if the transferor of the property is considered a related person of the transferee of such property.